The Real-Life Murderer Who Appears In The Exorcist

 "Better than that.
 Look, I like your story and I like your writing, but I'm not a psychopath."

-Paul Bateson immediately claimed that he hadn't made the confession, according to Esquire, as well as that he was drunk during the police interrogation, that he hadn't called Bell, and that his "confession" was simply him regurgitating the story he read in The Village Voice.
+After police honed in on Paul Bateson as their suspect, he immediately denied the allegations.
+According to Esquire, he claimed that he was drunk during the police interrogation, that he hadn't called Bell, and that his "confession" was simply him regurgitating the story he read in The Village Voice.
 No one bought it.

-In 1979, the New York Times announced that Paul Bateson was sentenced to prison, from twenty years to life.
-It also stated the possibility that Paul Bateson was the serial killer behind the deaths of six dismembered men, who were assumed to be gay due to traces of clothes that only sold by shops that catered to the gay community in Greenwich Village.
-The prosecutor, William Hoyt, claimed that Bateson had boasted about his dismembering bodies and putting them into bin bags.
-However, Paul Bateson was an alcoholic, and no evidence was ever found to connect him to these murders.
+In 1979, The New York Times reported that Bateson was sentenced to prison for 20 years to life.
+It also stated the possibility that Bateson was the serial killer behind the deaths of six dismembered men who were assumed to be gay due to traces of clothes that were only sold by shops that catered to the gay community in Greenwich Village.
+The prosecutor, William Hoyt, claimed that Bateson had bragged to an "acquaintance" about his dismembering bodies and putting them into garbage bags.
+However, no evidence was ever found to connect him to these killings.
 That said, his imprisonment did coincide with the end of the murders.

-Prison records show that Bateson was released on parole on August 25, 2003, after having served a sentence of twenty-four years.
+Prison records records show that Bateson was released on parole on August 25, 2003, after having served a sentence of 24 years.
 After that, he disappeared.
-The only possible trace of him left is that JewishGen.org, a global Jewish genealogy website, has a Paul F. Benson with his birth date and birth state, Pennsylvania, as having died on September 15, 2012 — just short of the fortieth anniversary of the film that, for most, would have formed their legacy.
+The only possible trace of him left is that JewishGen.org, a global Jewish genealogy website, has a Paul F. Benson with the same birth date and birth state, Pennsylvania, as having died on September 15, 2012, at 72 years old — 35 years and one day after he killed Addison Verrill.